Vikramjeetsingh07/Canada-Wildfire-Analysis-Prediction-/README.md

-# Forecast 🚀 - Project on predicting Forest Fires for the top ten cities with most wildfires in Canada
+# Forecast  - Predicting Forest Fires for the top ten cities with the most wildfires in Canada

-## Locations for this project with Latitude and Longitude
+## Locations relevant for this project with Latitude and Longitude

 The following table lists various locations with their respective latitude and longitude: